Payment facilitator vs aggregator: a short guide

 Share this post:

 There are many cogs and gears in the payment lifecycle, and just as many terms are used to describe them.
-Being in the dark on certain points, you might stumble upon various concepts and ideas.
+If you are in the dark on certain points, you might stumble upon various concepts and ideas.
 One common point of confusion is the difference between the typical payment process stakeholders — payment aggregators and facilitators.
 They are sometimes used interchangeably but, in reality, connote different concepts.

 Keep calm.
 We are here to assist and enhance your knowledge of the payment process.
 Let's determine the similarities and differences between payment facilitators and aggregators.

 To better understand the meaning of each concept, let's clarify who is involved in the processing of a transaction.
-Here are the four pillars without which transaction processing is impossible:
+Here are the four pillars that make transaction processing possible:

 Now let's find out the difference between the elements that work behind the scenes of each payment.